mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 Great!
 It works.

-But this isn't so useful if I have to call `__git_ps1` manually every time.
-I want the branch to appear in my terminal prompt _automatically_ like Julia Evans showed.
+But I don't want to call `__git_ps1` manually all the time time &mdash; I want the branch to appear in my terminal prompt _automatically_ like Julia Evans showed.

 The simplest way to show my git status in my terminal shell is to overwrite the `PS1` variable in my bash session: